2022 Maryland House of Delegates election: District 33C

 Following the 2020 redistricting cycle, District 33 was split into three districts, 33A, 33B, and 33C.
 The new District 33C encompasses part of Anne Arundel County, including Cape Saint Claire and Severna Park.
-First-term Democratic incumbent Heather Bagnall, who was elected in 2018 with 16.1 percent of the vote, is running for a second term in 2022.
+First-term Democratic incumbent Heather Bagnall, who was elected in 2018 with 16.1 percent of the vote, was running for a second term in 2022.

 District 34A

 The new District 34A encompasses south Harford County, including Edgewood, Aberdeen, and Havre de Grace.
-First-term Democratic incumbent Steven C. Johnson, who was elected in 2018 with 24.9 percent of the vote, is running for a second term, while first-term incumbent Mary Ann Lisanti, who was elected in 2018 with 28.5 of the vote, is running for state Senate in District 34 instead of seeking a third term.
+First-term Democratic incumbent Steven C. Johnson, who was elected in 2018 with 24.9 percent of the vote, was running for a second term, while first-term incumbent Mary Ann Lisanti, who was elected in 2018 with 28.5 of the vote, was running for state Senate in District 34 instead of seeking a third term.

 District 34B

 The new District 34B encompasses part of Harford County, including Bel Air, Glenwood, and Constant Friendship.
-Two-term Republican incumbent Susan K. McComas, who was re-elected in 2018 with 65.0 percent of the vote, is running for re-election to a third term.
+Two-term Republican incumbent Susan K. McComas, who was re-elected in 2018 with 65.0 percent of the vote, was running for re-election to a third term.